inkcut/inkcut/docs/installing.md

 ### Install

-See [original version](#original-version) for installing v1.0.
+See [original version](#original-version) for installing v1.0 on linux.

-There are no install packages (yet).
-For now you can install all the dependencies and build it from source.

-> This is an early release and is NOT intended for end users.
+> There are no install packages for v2.0+ as it is an early release and is NOT intended for end users.

+Developers can install all the dependencies and [build it from source](#building-from-source).

+### Original version

+To install on linux, simply extract the contents of the package into /home/your_username/.config/inkscape/extensions/

+Before starting, ensure that the target machine has the required dependencies

+    :::bash
+    pygtk and gtk
+    pyserial
+    librsvg2-common

+Assuming the tar.gz archive is saved in your Downloads folder, you can use this command to install it.
+Replace inkcut-1.0.tar.gz with the archive name.

+    :::bash
+    tar -xzvf Downloads/inkCut-1.0.tar.gz -C .config/inkscape/extensions/

+Then restart all instances of inkscape.

+### Building from source

 #### Virtual environment